 The latter interpretation is obviously false.
-As calls go up for reparations, restructuring Western society consistent with globalist ambition, and revising history and culture, it becomes clear that BLM has something more radical in mind.
+As calls go up for reparations, restructuring Western society consistent with globalist ambition, revising history and culture, it becomes clear that BLM has something more radical in mind.
 Moreover, given the paucity of evidence showing racial bias in the criminal justice system, the movement’s goals would have to be more ambitious than police reform.
 There is, in truth, very little to reform.
 At least not along racial lines.
 The patterns are explained by the demographics of criminal offending.
 (See The Myth of Systemic Racism in Lethal Police-Civilian Encounters.)

-The other interpretation, the one often supposed by the political right, is wrong, as well.
+Another interpretation, the one often supposed by the political right, is wrong, as well.
 The corporate money and power behind BLM tells us it is not a proletarian uprising.
 BLM is funded by wealthy investors and several of the largest corporations in America and around the world.
 It’s easy to find out who they are.
 They do not hide it.
 The Black Lives Matter Global Network Foundation has so much money that affiliated chapters may apply for unrestricted grant funding of up to $500,000 in multi-year grants.
-Those Marxists who thought it was their moment will have to wait for the revolution.
+Those Marxists who thought it was their moment will have to wait some more for the revolution.
 They won’t find it here.

 In the present circumstances, transnationalist powers—banks, corporations, foundations and think tanks—are using faux-popular appearances to sow racial division and disrupt class consciousness.
 This is not to say that many of those out in the streets don’t actually believe they’re involved in an uprising.
 There are true believers among them (I have an upcoming blog on the social psychology of all this).
 But those calling the shots know they aren’t involved in an uprising.
 Not against the establishment, at least.

-The long-term objective of the protests is to weaken the institutions, thought, and practices of democratic republicanism.
+The long-term objective of the protests it seems to me is to weaken the institutions, thought, and practices of democratic republicanism.
 The denationalization project, evidenced in the policies and practices of neoliberalism, neoconservatism, and transnationalization, has been unfolding for decades.
 In the near term, the objective is to disorganize the economic nationalist wing of the capitalist class (small businesses and farms and domestic industries) and its populist allies in the working class.
 (See Democrats Pander While Managing America’s Decline.)

 The election of Trump, the success of the Brexit movement (which globalists delayed for years only to see a seismic shift in labor sympathies towards the Conservatives), the rise of nationalist-populist movements throughout much of the West, the popular demands for rolling back offshoring and mass immigration—all this panicked the globalists.
 Black Lives Matter is one tactics to regain the advantage.